harvzor/portfolio/data/projects/artists-name-plates.md

 Therefore, the new website was going to be built with these technologies.

-After a multiple redesigns, and different technology switches (from Backbone, to Angular, back to simple jQuery), I finally released the finished website in 2018.
+After a multiple redesigns, and different technology switches (from Backbone, to Angular, back to simple jQuery), I finally released the finished website in November of 2018.

 ### What was fixed?